alexmcdermid/Alexander-McDermid-ecc-dssb-IS24-code-challenge/README.md

 #### For Frontend

-If you're running the frontend without Docker, you will npm.
+If you're running the frontend without Docker, you will need npm.
 Run the following commands:

 ```bash
 cd react_frontend